NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``NO00056`` -- LAVRANS 1997:

-    W009: Distillation fraction recovered is missing or invalid

-``NO00057`` -- LILLEFRIGG KONDENSAT 1996:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00058`` -- LINERLE 2005:

     W009: Distillation fraction recovered is missing or invalid